 Oh, I bloody can!

 Or is IT!
 Answer: It’s not.

 Purchased at the beginning at the year I acquired Mad Max and immediately slogged through the early story missions.
-Taking time to fanny around the sand dunes in Max’s car, much enjoyment was had.
+I fannied around in the sand dunes, an’ bombed around in Max’s car.
+Much enjoyment was had.
 After a few days of play I didn’t return.
-So how did I managed to play everything else in my collection but Mad Max?
+So how did I manage to play everything else in my collection but Mad Max?

 Enter Lucious Lyon mumbling, scratching and complaining.
 He acts and looks like an early 90’s tough gangster type.
 For no reason whatsoever he sits at the piano and breaks out in song.
 He sounds closer to Stevie Wonder, instantly breaking the tough gangster illusion the show so desperately craves.

 The song is heartfelt tale about his troubled childhood and scotch eggs.